Q2 2022 Lincoln Private Market Index

 About the Lincoln Private Market Index

-The Lincoln PMI is a first-of-its-kind index measuring changes in the enterprise values (EVs) of private companies over time – and a barometer of the performance of private companies generally.
+The Lincoln PMI is the only index measuring changes in the enterprise values (EVs) of private companies over time – and a barometer of the performance of private companies generally.
 The Lincoln PMI enables private equity firms and other investors to benchmark how private company investments are performing against peers, and how this performance correlates to the S&P 500.

 Lincoln designed the Lincoln PMI to solve this problem by measuring the quarterly change in enterprise values for private companies primarily owned by private equity firms.
 Enterprise value is the sum of a company’s equity value and debt.